 Recommendation: Choose PHP 8.4 for new projects that benefit from property hooks for cleaner encapsulation, asymmetric visibility for immutable-style APIs, or the #[\Deprecated] attribute for better library maintenance.
 If your application already runs well on the distro default PHP and you prefer official Ubuntu security team maintenance, that version remains a solid choice.

-This guide covers Ubuntu 22.04 LTS and 24.04 LTS installations.
-The Ondrej Sury PPA provides PHP 8.4 packages for both releases, and commands work identically on supported versions unless otherwise noted.
+This guide covers Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS.
+Ubuntu 26.04 includes PHP 8.4 in the default repositories, so the PPA steps are optional.
+On Ubuntu 24.04 and 22.04, the Ondrej Sury PPA provides PHP 8.4 packages.
+Commands work identically across releases unless otherwise noted.
 For official PHP version support timelines, see the PHP supported versions page.

 Explore PHP 8.4 Feature Highlights

 PHP 8.4 provides tangible benefits for specific development scenarios.
-First, property hooks allow you to define get and set logic directly within property declarations, eliminating verbose getter/setter methods while maintaining encapsulation.
-Additionally, asymmetric visibility lets you declare properties as publicly readable but privately writable using syntax like public private(set).
+Property hooks allow you to define get and set logic directly within property declarations, eliminating verbose getter/setter methods while maintaining encapsulation.
+Asymmetric visibility lets you declare properties as publicly readable but privately writable using syntax like public private(set).

-Furthermore, the #[\Deprecated] attribute marks functions or methods as deprecated with custom messages and version information, replacing docblock comments with enforceable runtime warnings.
-In addition, the updated DOM API now includes \Dom\HTMLDocument and \Dom\XMLDocument classes with proper HTML5 parsing support.
-Similarly, new array utility functions like array_find(), array_find_key(), array_any(), and array_all() simplify common search patterns.
+The #[\Deprecated] attribute marks functions or methods as deprecated with custom messages and version information, replacing docblock comments with enforceable runtime warnings.
+The updated DOM API now includes \Dom\HTMLDocument and \Dom\XMLDocument classes with proper HTML5 parsing support.
+New array utility functions like array_find(), array_find_key(), array_any(), and array_all() simplify common search patterns.

 Beyond these headline features, PHP 8.4 introduces several quality-of-life improvements.
 You can now chain methods directly on new object instantiation without parentheses using new MyClass()->method() syntax.
 PDO gains driver-specific subclasses like Pdo\MySql and Pdo\Sqlite for better IDE autocompletion and type safety.
 New multibyte string functions mb_trim(), mb_ltrim(), and mb_rtrim() handle Unicode whitespace correctly.
 The BCMath extension adds an object-oriented API along with a new bcdivmod() function.
 Finally, cURL now supports HTTP/3 through CURL_HTTP_VERSION_3 and CURL_HTTP_VERSION_3ONLY constants.
 For a complete list of changes, see the official PHP 8.4 release announcement.